 Electron steps into action with the WebTorrent Desktop version, making it as lightweight, ad-free and open source as possible.
 Also, it aids the streaming and acts as a hybrid client that connects the app to all the popular BitTorrent and WebTorrent networks.

 As the true king of content management systems, WordPress deserved a desktop version that is reliable and automated.
-Thanks to Electron, it entered the list of desktop apps using Electron – as an open-source framework that helps users manage WordPress content.
+Thanks to Electron JS, it entered the list of desktop apps using Electron – as an open-source framework that helps users manage WordPress content.